 Both small exterior changes (a new window shape, a new gate, etc.) and large exterior changes (a new room, a new pool, new yard walls, etc.) must be submitted to the Architecture Committee for review prior to the commencement of construction.
 Article XIII Section 1 of the CC&Rs states: “… the Architectural Committee may in its sole discretion decline to approve structures including room additions, carports, garages or outbuildings where the style, site location, or other details of appearance or structure are out of harmony with the existing or planned character of the Properties.”

-Exterior changes made in violation of the CC&Rs or Architectural Standards and without the approval of the Architecture Committee are subject to fines sufficient to compel restoration or remediation at the homeowner’s expense.
+Exterior changes made in violation of the CC&Rs or Architectural Standards and without approval are subject to fines sufficient to compel restoration or remediation at the homeowner’s expense.
+The Board of Directors (not the Architecture Committee) imposes fines.

 Expiration of approval